emmaprofemx/POSWFs/README.md

 This project is a Point of Sale system developed in C# using the Windows Forms framework for the graphical interface, and SQL Server Management Suite for the Database.

 ### Requisitos
-* Windows 7 o versiones posteriores.
+* Windows 7 or later versions.
-* Microsoft .NET Framework 4.5 o superior.
+* Microsoft .NET Framework 4.5 or higher.
-* Servidor de base de datos SQL (por ejemplo, Microsoft SQL Server).
+* SQL database server (e.g. Microsoft SQL Server).